 Ultrasound-Guided Sclerotherapy (USGS)

-This treatment is used to treat small to medium-sized varicose veins by injecting medication into the vein under ultrasound guidance.
-The medication causes the vein to spasm and flatten into a fibrous cord, stopping the blood flow through the vein and causing it to dissolve over a period of 3-6 months.
-This treatment is ideal for varicose veins that are near the surface of the skin and/or veins that are not straight enough to be treated with Endovenous Laser Treatment.
-EVLT and USGS are often used in conjunction, treating some veins with laser and others with injections.
+This treatment of varicose is for small to medium-sized veins.
+Medication injects into the vein under ultrasound guidance.
+The medication causes the vein to spasm and flatten into a fibrous cord.
+The blood flow stops through the vein, causing it to dissolve over a period of 3-6 months.
+This treatment is ideal for varicose veins that are near the surface of the skin.
+It is also ideal for veins that are not straight enough for Endovenous Laser Treatment.
+EVLT and USGS may be used in conjunction, treating some veins with lasers and others with injections.

 Side Effects of Ultrasound-Guided Sclerotherapy (USGS)